Sabrina Carpenter bails Barry Keoghan out of jail in new music video

 Sabrina Carpenter bails repeat offender Barry Keoghan out of jail in new music video

-Sabrina Carpenter’s new music video for the 2024 single “Please, Please, Please” features her bailing Barry Keoghan out of jail, over and over again.
+Sabrina Carpenter’s steamy new music video for the 2024 single “Please Please Please” features her bailing Barry Keoghan out of jail, over and over again.

 Carpenter’s new music video features her real-life boyfriend and Saltburn star Keoghan, and it’s quite possibly the hardest hard launch we’ve ever seen.
 In the featurette, the pair lock eyes in prison and fall madly in love (who says romance is dead?).